I’m Tarika Powell, a strategist, policy analyst, and speaker.

 My Passions

+As a former classroom teacher, I love teaching people of all ages about science.
 When I’m not studying fossil fuels, I focus on increasing access to mental health services in low income communities and communities of color.
-As a Hurricane Katrina evacuee who, like many others, was diagnosed with PTSD after the disaster in New Orleans, I connect the dots between climate change, severe weather events, and mental health.
-I have served on the board of Washington Therapy Fund, and I write frequently about mental health and neurodivergence among Black women.
+As a Hurricane Katrina evacuee, I have a passion for connecting the dots between climate change, severe weather events, and mental health.
+I have served on the board of Washington Therapy Fund, and I write frequently about mental health and neurodivergence.

 Let’s Talk.